Faculty Internship Resources

 ● Conduct a site visit to see the student in their internship environment.

-● Hold a final meeting in-person with the student to discuss the internship.
+● Hold meetings with the student to discuss the internship.

 ● Encourage students to ask for references and connect with their site supervisor through LinkedIn.